Exterior complex scaling enables physics-informed neural networks for quantum scattering: Theoretical Framework

 where primes denote derivatives with respect to $r$ and $V(x) = V_N(x) + V_C(x)$ is the total potential.
 The critical simplification is that for $r > R_0$, I set $V_N = 0$ because the nuclear potential has negligible range beyond the nuclear surface.
 Only the Coulomb potential requires evaluation at complex coordinates, and this is straightforward since $1/x$ is analytic everywhere except at the origin.

 For the scattering problem, I employ a driven-equation formulation that separates the total wave function into incident and scattered components,

-where $u^{\text{in}}(r) = F_\ell(\eta, kx(r))$ is the regular Coulomb wave function representing the incident flux, computed with the point-Coulomb Sommerfeld parameter $\eta$.
+where $u^{\text{in}}(r) = F_\ell(\eta, kx(r))$ is the regular point-Coulomb wave function used as the reference solution, computed with the point-Coulomb Sommerfeld parameter $\eta$.
 The scattered wave $u^{\text{sc}}(r)$ satisfies the inhomogeneous driven equation

 where $H$ is the Hamiltonian operator including kinetic energy, centrifugal barrier, the charged-sphere Coulomb potential, and the nuclear optical potential.
 The short-range potential $V_{\text{short}} = V_N + (V_C^{\text{sphere}} - V_C^{\text{point}})$ includes both the nuclear potential and the charged-sphere correction; the latter arises because the incident Coulomb wave is a solution of the point-Coulomb Schr\"{o}dinger equation, not the charged-sphere equation.
-The key observation is that $V_{\text{short}}$ vanishes for $r$ beyond both the nuclear radius and the Coulomb radius $R_C$.
+The charged-sphere correction vanishes identically for $r > R_C$, while the nuclear term becomes negligible well before the chosen ECS radius $R_0$ and is set to zero in the ECS region.
 This means the right-hand side of Eq.~(\ref{eq:driven}) is confined entirely to the real-axis region $r \leq R_0$, and no analytic continuation of $V_{\text{short}}$ is required.
 In the ECS region, the scattered wave satisfies the homogeneous equation $(H-E)u^{\text{sc}} = 0$ with exponentially decaying boundary conditions, which is precisely the type of problem that neural networks can solve efficiently.

-The S-matrix element is extracted by matching the total wave function to its asymptotic form at a matching radius $r_m < R_0$ (on the real axis).
-The matching conditions involve the Wronskians of the wave function with the Coulomb functions.
-I compute the quantities
+The S-matrix element is extracted by matching the total wave function at a radius $r_m < R_0$ on the real axis.
+The matching uses Wronskians of $u$ with the regular and irregular Coulomb functions $F_\ell(\eta,\rho)$, $G_\ell(\eta,\rho)$: